ska1296/cv-job-analyzer-pure-trpc/README.md

 ### Adding Custom Analysis Logic

-To customize the AI evaluation criteria, edit the `evaluation-prompt.txt` file.
-This contains the prompt template sent to the AI service with placeholders for job description and CV content.
+To customize the AI evaluation criteria, edit the prompt files:

+- **`system-prompt.txt`**: Contains the AI's role, instructions, and evaluation guidelines (used in `systemInstruction` field)
+- **`user-prompt.txt`**: Contains the request format with placeholders for job description and CV content (used in `contents` array)

+This role-based approach follows the official VertexAI GenerateContentRequest specification and provides better AI performance by properly separating system instructions from user requests.

 You can also modify `src/services/ai-service.ts` to add additional processing logic or change the AI service configuration.